Manturam Pakhira

-Manturam Pakhira is a Trinamool Congress politician and a Minister of State (Independent Charge) of Sundarbans Affairs in the Government of West Bengal.
+Manturam Pakhira is a Trinamool Congress politician and a former minister of Sundarbans Affairs in the Government of West Bengal.
 He is son of Kalipada Pakhira, he is a social worker.

-On 30 September 2020, he has been diagnosed with COVID-19 and thereafter hospitalized in ID & BG Hospital in Kolkata.
+On 30 September 2020, he was diagnosed with COVID-19 and thereafter hospitalized in ID & BG Hospital in Kolkata.

 Politics

 Pakhira was first elected from Kakdwip (Vidhan Sabha constituency) in South 24 Parganas in 2001, and again elected in 2011.

 He was inducted as a Minister of State in charge of Sunderbans Development in November 2012.

+He served as MLA of Kakdwip till 2026.
+In the 2026 West Bengal Legislative Assembly election, he was defeated by Dipankar Jana by 4,760 votes.